meaganruan/Assignment3/README.md

 Created a private Movie object for the root of the tree.
 Created the subSet method to filter out movies.
 Created an addMovieNode method to add movies into the tree.
 	The addMovieNode method created a new Movie node and then checks if there is already a parent in the tree.
 If the root does not have a node, it will create a new node.
 If the root does have a Node, it will be considered the first node.
+Then I created an infinite while loop to check if the parent node will have a left or right child.
+If the child node's character at position 0 is less than the parent node, it will go to the left child node.
+If it is greater than the parent node, it will go to the right child node.